 Time: 6pm-7pm, follow by network (Registration starting at 5.30pm)

 Location: Auditorium, Robinson College, Grange Road, CB3 9AN

 This event is jointly organised by Cambridge University Technology & Enterprise Club, and Cambridge University Austrian Society

 Cambridge University Technology & Enterprise Club

-CUTEC is the leading student-run technology and entrepreneurship society at Cambridge University.
+CUTEC is the leading technology and entrepreneurship society at Cambridge University.
 Supported by advisors in the local business community, we nurture and enhance the entrepreneurial spirit amongst academics and students.
 Founded in 2003, CUTEC now boasts 4,000+ members worldwide.